 “But on TV they get it done in a day or two!”
 Remind yourself it didn’t get this way in a day, so home organizing will take more than a day, including creating systems that will help you keep it that way.
 To avoid getting overwhelmed, start small and with the area that is having the biggest negative effect on you now.
-An overstuffed attic may be an weighing heavily on your mind, but clearing off your bed so you can sleep comfortably tonight is probably a higher priority and a quicker fix.
+An overstuffed attic may be weighing heavily on your mind, but clearing off your bed so you can sleep comfortably tonight is probably a higher priority and a quicker fix.
 But who knows?
-Maybe your cluttered attic functions as a guest room and family is arriving in two days.
+Maybe your cluttered attic functions as a guest room and family members are arriving in two days.
 Everyone has different priorities requiring different solutions and plans.

 You deserve an inspiring work space.
-From lighting, to your chair, to your filing system…I can help you arrange your space so it is attractive and comfortable, while enabling you to work efficiently, effectively and safely.
-All those invoices, receipts and projects need a home.
-We’ll create systems, whether your “office” is an entire room, or a corner in your kitchen.
+From lighting to your chair, to your filing system…I can help you arrange your space so it is attractive and comfortable while enabling you to work efficiently, effectively and safely.
+All those invoices, receipts, and projects need a home.
+We’ll create systems, whether your “office” is an entire room or a corner in your kitchen.

 Paper can be intimidating.
 Mountains of magazines and newspapers.
 A constant deluge of junk mail, financial and medical information.
-And then there’s the boxes of old letters and childhood artwork in attics and closets.
+And then there are the boxes of old letters and childhood artwork in attics and closets.
 Warning: paper generally takes more than twice the time it takes to go through other types of clutter.
 So with realistic expectations in place, we can tackle it.

 You’ve hit your goal weight (yes, it could happen!).
 You shove some straining hangers a little to the side to dig for your old “skinny” jeans.
 Success!
 They slide on, but to your dismay, you realize your old jeans are really…old.
 If you haven’t seen the back of your closet in years, it’s time to empty it out and have every item “earn” its way in…or out.